SimpleSoftwareIO/simple-qrcode/README.md

 <a name="common-usage"></a>
 ##Common QrCode Usage

-The following is a table of some common uses of QrCodes.

-Just use the prefix within the `generate` section to generate a QrCode with the desired effect:
+You can use a prefix found in the table below inside the `generate` section to create a QrCode to store more advanced information:

     QrCode::generate('http://www.simplesoftware.io');